bokeh/bokeh/sphinx/source/docs/dev_guide/testing.rst

         pytest --cov=bokeh --cov-config=tests/.coveragerc

     Coverage with Bokeh's Python unit tests should be around 90%.
-Coverage reports are only relevant for Python unit tests, there are no coverage reports for other Python tests or for any of the JavaScript code of BokehJS.
+Coverage reports are only relevant for Python unit tests.
+There are no coverage reports for other Python tests or for any of the JavaScript code of BokehJS.

     You also have the option to add